katzer/cordova-plugin-printer/README.md

 These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
 Its also possible to open the project with [Android Studio][studio] or [Eclipse][eclipse].

-A click on the _PRINT SOME STUFF_ link opens the native print dialog to print out an HTML snippet.
+A click on the _PRINT SAMPLE PAGE_ link opens the native print dialog to print out an HTML snippet.

 ```javascript
 page = '';